 LED options are the most recommended for the dealership showroom or the workshop garage.
 This technology allows users to better control and adjust light levels to suit their needs.
 In addition, it requires far less maintenance than the traditional technologies as its life-span is much longer.
 This is a major feature because both automobile dealership showrooms and their workshop garages have very high ceilings; access to luminaires can be difficult.

-This is why LED lighting systems are the most recommended durable and economical solution for automobile dealers.
+This is why LED lighting systems are the most recommended durable and economical solution for car dealerships.

 As you can see, automobile dealers are faced with a host of choices.
 In the end, though, better lighting means greater savings!
 Contact us for a free energy audit and we’ll help you select the best lighting for your car dealership.